luispuerto/luispuerto-net/_posts/2018-03-22-updating-homebrew-r-and-python-pip-packages-ruby-gems-macos.md

 $ softwareupdate -ir # install only the recommended updates
 $ softwareupdate -d # only download the updates</pre>

-As you see it&#8217;s quite thorough and you can see more options with running `man softwareupdate`.
+As you see it's quite thorough and you can see more options with running `man softwareupdate`.

 If you want something more complex you can install [mas-cli](https://github.com/mas-cli/mas), which is a Mac App Store command line interface.
 Install you just run: